CiaranTurpin/Beautifier/README.md

 •Insert your CSS code into the textarea.

 •Click the "Beautify CSS" button to transform your code into a neatly formatted version.

+•Click the "Copy to clipboard" button to copy your updated.

 Installation